admarschoonen/TouchLib/getting-started---supported-boards.md

 | [ESP32Dev Board](https://github.com/espressif/arduino-esp32) | ESP32 | touchRead() method | analogRead() method | 32 | |

 If a board is not listed but uses the same processor as one of the boards listed above, there is a good chance that it will work as well.
+If it does not work, please let me know.

 Notes: